Mutation-finite quivers with real weights: Introduction and main results

 \section{Introduction and main results}

 Mutations of quivers were introduced by Fomin and Zelevinsky in~\cite{FZ1} in relation to cluster algebras.
 Mutations are involutive transformations decomposing the set of quivers into equivalence classes called {\em mutation classes}.
 Of special interest are quivers of {\em finite mutation type}, i.e. those whose mutation classes are finite, these quivers have shown up recently in various contexts.
-Most of such quivers are adjacency quivers of triangulations of marked bordered surfaces~\cite{FG,GSV,FST,FT}, the complete classification of mutation-finite was obtained in~\cite{FeSTu1}.
+Most of such quivers are adjacency quivers of triangulations of marked bordered surfaces~\cite{FG,GSV,FST,FT}, the complete classification of mutation-finite quivers was obtained in~\cite{FeSTu1}.

-In this paper, we consider a more general notion of a quiver -- we allow arrows of quivers to have {\em real weights} (and we refer to ¨usual¨ quivers as to {\em integer quivers}).
+In this paper, we consider a more general notion of a quiver -- we allow arrows of quivers to have {\em real weights} (and we refer to ``usual'' quivers as to {\em integer quivers}).
 Quivers with real weights of arrows have been studied in~\cite{BBH}, where the Markov constant was used to explore the mutation classes of quivers of rank $3$.
 Quivers originating from non-crystallographic finite root systems were also considered in~\cite{L}.
+A categorification of mutations of quivers of non-crystallographic types $I_2(2n+1), H_3,H_4$ was constructed in~\cite{DT}.
 In~\cite{FT-rk3} we constructed a geometric model for mutations of rank $3$ quivers with real weights and classified all finite mutation classes.
 The main result of this paper is a classification of all finite-mutation quivers.
 More precisely, we prove the following theorem.

 \begin{thmIntro} For every mutation-finite non-integer quiver $Q$ of rank $r\ge 3$ \begin{itemize} \item[-] either $Q$ arises from a triangulated orbifold; \item[-] or $Q$ is mutation-equivalent to one of the $F$-type quivers shown in Fig.~\ref{4}; \item[-] or $Q$ is mutation-equivalent to one of the $H$-type quivers shown in Fig.~\ref{5}; \item[-] or $Q$ is mutation-equivalent to a representative of one of the three series of quivers shown in Fig.~\ref{ser}. \end{itemize} \end{thmIntro}